Table of Contents Show

-Weather reports suggest Seattle is among the most humid cities in the US.
-However, the humidity levels are bearable and comfortable, with Relative Moisture often rising at night The days are lengthy, with the sun rising as early as 6 a.m. and setting at about 9 p.m.
+Weather reports suggest Seattle, However, the humidity levels are bearable and comfortable, with Relative Moisture often rising at night The days are lengthy, with the sun rising as early as 6 a.m. and setting at about 9 p.m.

 The climate is warm with dry conditions, and temperatures rarely rise above 90 degrees F. Seattle maintains a steady range of average humidity throughout the year.
 However, the relative humidity is higher in the city during the nighttime.

 This is due to the greater the difference between the dew point and the temperature, the lower the humidity, while the smaller the difference, the higher the humidity.

 For example, if the dew point is close to 55 in Seattle and the temperature is in the 60s, you will get a higher humidity than the dew point 55, and the temperature is 80s.
 In Seattle, the dewpoint and temperature are about 55 degrees Fahrenheit in the 60s, so it is often humid here.

 The lovely spring season is outdoorsy with the dualism of warm daytime and cool nighttime.
 Crowds are bigger at this time of the year, as people prefer to spend time outdoors after bearing long, cold and rainy winters.